mkuchnik/CephEvolution/EXPERIMENTS.md

 experiments --- once a cluster is setup, the benchmarking scripts are relatively easy to use.

+## Benchmark tools
 We make use of Ceph benchmarking tools.
 A guide covering these is [here](https://tracker.ceph.com/projects/ceph/wiki/Benchmark_Ceph_Cluster_Performance).
+In general, you should be able to tell how we ran the tools just by referencing the scripts we created for those tests.

+## Cluster Deployment
 The experiments were originally run using [ceph-deploy](https://docs.ceph.com/docs/master/rados/deployment/).
 However, we also include a [ceph-ansible](https://docs.ceph.com/ceph-ansible/master/installation/methods.html) setup that should reproduce the results (found in the `ceph-ansible` directory).
+Ceph-ansible has a steeper learning curve than ceph-deploy, so it may make sense to start with ceph-deploy (on a small cluster) and then switch to ceph-ansible once you understand the deployment process.

+### Ceph-Ansible
 To deploy with ansible, run:
 ```bash
 ./init_repo.sh